Build public credibility for a research startup with no existing social presence — and connect their work to the broader esports community.

 The series that capped the entire combine.

-Each confessional was a sit-down interview I directed, filmed, and edited — giving players space to reflect on the week, their growth, and what comes next.
-Published as a playlist on SIDO's YouTube.
+Each confessional was a sit-down interview — directed, filmed, and edited end-to-end.
+Players reflected on the week, their growth, and what comes next.
+Published as a playlist on SIDO's YouTube — the final proof that the program delivered.

 Graphic design • Guest outreach • Production • Live streaming • Brand identity

 SIDO's consulting arm works with pro teams, coaches, and players — but that credibility needed a public stage.
-I produced a multi-guest Twitch stream from scratch, bringing together coaches, analysts, and players from the League of Legends Tier 2 ecosystem for three episodes on competitive career paths and the state of the scene.
-I owned every piece: concept, format design, guest outreach, all graphic design, promotion, and VOD thumbnail design — positioning SIDO as the go-to voice in Tier 2 development.
+A multi-guest Twitch stream produced from scratch: coaches, analysts, and players from the League of Legends Tier 2 ecosystem across three episodes on competitive career paths and the state of the scene.
+Every piece owned end-to-end — concept, format design, guest outreach, graphic design, promotion, and VOD packaging — positioning SIDO as the go-to voice in Tier 2 development.

 Graphic Design